DeepLabCut/DeepLabCut/docs/functionDetails.md

            delete: bool (i.e. True or False).
 If true then the individual frames created during the video generation will be deleted.

            displayedbodyparts: list of strings, optional.
 This select the body parts that are plotted in the video.
 Either `all`, then all body parts from config.yaml are used orr a list of strings that are a subset of the full list.
-E.g. ['hand','Joystick'] for the demo Reaching-Mackenzie-2018-08-30/config.yaml to select only these two body parts.
+E.g. ['Hand','Joystick'] for the demo Reaching-Mackenzie-2018-08-30/config.yaml to select only these two body parts.

+           displaycropped: If =True then the video will be cropped (to the size in  the config.yaml file) and points plotted.

 This function has various other parameters, in particular the user can set the ``colormap``, the ``dotsize``, and ``alphavalue`` of the labels in **config.yaml** file.

-### (J) Refinement: Extract Outlier Frames
+### (J) Optional Active Learning -> Network Refinement: Extract Outlier Frames

 While DeepLabCut typically generalizes well across datasets, one might want to optimize its performance in various, perhaps unexpected, situations.
 For generalization to large data sets, images with insufficient labeling performance